Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Related Work

 Our approach markedly diverges from the aforementioned techniques.
 Cluster\&Tune \cite{shnarch-etal-2022-cluster} utilised four distinct methods in the inter-training phase prior to the fine-tuning of the language model.
 Despite their notable achievements, the deployment of multiple BERT models rendered the process costly.
-In response, the IDoFew framework halved the number of models used during inter-training and introduced a fraction of training instances in the subsequent stage, thus boosting performance and contributing to state-of-the-art outcomes.
+In response, the IDoFew framework halved the number of models used during inter-training and introduced a fraction of training instances in the subsequent stage, thus boosting performance and contributing to SOTA outcomes.
 Nevertheless, their inter-training still involved complex methods such as the use of several clusters and was limited to English data.
 Our method, however, is designed not only for effectiveness but also for speed, potentially outpacing the IDoFew model.
 Moreover, we have refined the concept of fraction random sampling by selecting the top pseudo-labelled samples for ongoing learning.

-Furthermore, compared to previous studies, we focused on low-resource languages such as Arabic, which are more difficult to model than English.
+Furthermore, compared to previous studies, we focused on LR languages such as Arabic, which are more difficult to model than English.
 Some challenges include script complexity, morphological complexity, ambiguity and homography, data scarcity and quality, and dialect variation.
-We enhance the architecture by improving clusters by integrating a PL Refinement component, functioning as a PTM enhancer, implemented through the utilisation of language-related PTMs such as the AraBERTv2 model to select high-quality pseudo-labels.
-Unlike semi-supervised labelling, we select only the top pseudo-labels instead of the entire set.
-Furthermore, by training the top pseudo-labels in the PL-FT step on the base PTM, such as AraBERTv2 and transferring this knowledge to the fine-tuning stage (Cls-FT), we eliminate the assumptions of traditional transfer learning and enhance the original BERT's knowledge for the specific task at hand.
+We enhance the architecture by improving clusters by integrating a PLs Refinement component, functioning as a BERT enhancer, implemented through the utilisation of language-related BERT models such as the AraBERTv2 model to select higher quality PLs.
+Unlike semi-supervised labelling, we select only the top PLs instead of the entire set.
+Furthermore, by training the top PLs in the PL-FT step on the base BERT, such as AraBERTv2 and transferring this knowledge to the FL-FT model, we eliminate the assumptions of traditional transfer learning and enhance the original BERT's knowledge for the specific task at hand.

-\section{Our Novel Flick Framework}
+\section{Our Novel FLICK Framework}